|

 including the Vizient Upper Midwest CEO Board and the American Hospital

+Association Regional Policy Board (Region 6).
 Chris previously served in various leadership roles across Mayo Clinic,

 including enterprise Chair of Advanced Care at Home & Practice Strategy and Associate